 The Department of Women and Child Development, Government of India, came into existence as a separate Ministry in 2006.
 Earlier since 1985, it was a Department under the Ministry of Human Resources Development.
 The Ministry was constituted with the prime intention of addressing gaps in State action for women and children and to create gender equitable and child-centred legislation, policies and programmes.
 The Ministry aims at achieving empowerment of women living with dignity and contributing as equal partners in development in an environment free from violence and discrimination.

 The Ministry has prepared the National Policy for the Empowerment of Women (2001) and the Draft of the National Policy for Women (2016) that seeks to articulate a vision for empowerment of women.
 Various important legislations are passed by the Indian legislature in recent years.
 These include the Protection of Women from Domestic Violence Act, 2005; the Sexual Harassment of Women at the Workplace (Prohibition, Prevention and Redressal) Act, 2013; Muslim Women (Protection of Right on Marriage) Act, 2019.

-State whether the following statement is true or false with reason.
+State whether the following statement is True or False with reasons.

-National Commission for women was set up to protect the rights of women in India.
+The national commission for Women was set up to protect the rights of women in India.

 The Department of Women and Child Welfare was started separately by the Government of India in ______.